-Strachan Ltd We've cared for generations of customers with Contact us today: Phone +675 472 1255 Fax +675 472 1103 Email astrachan@arthurstrachan.com.pg Residential & Commercial Property Management • Sales • Rentals Valuations • General Auctions & Tenders
+Contact us today: Phone +675 472 1255 Fax +675 472 1103 Email astrachan@arthurstrachan.com.pg www.arthurstrachan.com.pg

+Residential & Commercial

+Property Management • Sales • Rentals

+Valuations • General Auctions & Tenders

+Accommodation

-Accommodation The Lae International Hotel is your first choice for leisure and business alike.
-Home to many corporate business meetings held in the province.
-The Lae International Hotel convention facilities are the largest in the region and meet the conference and commercial needs of many of its clients.
-The Melanesian Hotel is an iconic hotel in the city of Lae, it is the kind of place where you feel right at home from the moment you arrive.
-Centrally located, the Melanesian is the perfect place to meet, stay and play - providing easy access to the city centre and clean and comfortable rooms with views of the harbour.
+The Lae International Hotel is your first choice for leisure and business alike.
+Home to many corporate business meetings held in the province, The Lae International Hotel convention facilities are the largest in the region and meet the conference and commercial needs of many of its clients.

+Melanesian Hotel - This iconic hotel is currently closed for renovation, which will see it reopen in two to three years time as a redesigned, modern 5-star hotel.
+In the meantime Coral Seas guests will be accommodated at the Huon Gulf Motel.

 The Lae City Hotel brings new color to the city accommodation options in Papua New Guinea, with its elegant guestrooms and exceptional hospitality, personified by its 24-hrs concierge service.
 Located at the Top Town area of Lae city and only minutes away from the main market area.

-The Morobe Hotel is located a short.
-10-minute walk from Top Town and is Lae's newest 38-room boutique hotel.
+The Morobe Hotel is located a short, 10-minute walk from Top Town and is Lae's newest 38-room boutique hotel.
 In a signature departure from the city's other accommodations, Morobe Hotel aims not only to satisfy the business and functional needs of its clientele, but also to afford its discerning guests a chance to indulge, luxuriate and truly unwind.

 Lae Travellers Inn - When in Lae, why not stay at the Lae Travellers Inn?
-Whether its for business or pleasure, we have quality accommodation to suit your budget, as well as full conference facilities for meetings or seminars and a wide selection of dining options.
+Whether it's for business or pleasure, we have quality accommodation to suit your budget, as well as full conference facilities for meetings or seminars and a wide selection of dining options.
 We have several different options to cater for any budget - it's all at the Lae Travellers Inn.
 Special discounts are offered to LCCI Members.

 Mavra Guest House is a middle range facility set in the quiet suburb of Eriku.
 With good clean rooms, conference facilities and a dining room, this is an ideal place to stay at modest rates.

+Miles Lodge is a unique lodge set 19 km out of Lae on the Nadzab Road, offering budget rooms and good meals, with the attraction of a semi-rural environment.